More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

 # Part

-Identifies the part-name atributes that belongs to a specific project - Lista de Corte -
+Identifies the part-name atributes that belongs to a specific project - Lista de Corte
+-  `id`: Unique identifier of the part of a project.
+   -  Attribute type: **Property**.
+   -  Required
 -  `amount`: QUANTIDADE (D)
    -  Attribute type: **Property**. [amount](https://schema.org/amount)
    -  Required
 -  `belongsTo`: Identifies the project to which the part belongs
    -  Attribute type: **Relationship**.
    -  Required
--  `belongsToGroup`: Identifies the project to which the part belongs
+-  `belongsToGroup`: Identifies the group to which the part belongs
    -  Attribute type: **Relationship**.
    -  Optional
--  `belongsToFurniture`: Identifies the project to which the part belongs
+-  `belongsToFurniture`: Identifies the piece of furniture to which the part belongs.
    -  Attribute type: **Relationship**.
    -  Optional
--  `belongsToModule`: Identifies the project to which the part belongs
+-  `belongsToModule`: Identifies which assembler module the part belongs to (optional)
    -  Attribute type: **Relationship**.
    -  Optional
 -  `cncFlag`: CNC (J)